hamayonhussain/NACD/README.md

 ![Alt Text](https://media.giphy.com/media/ofM4yiAivjgUo/giphy.gif)

-This APP has been for Football fans using the NFL arrests API to show different categories of crimes that are commited by NFL Players.
+This APP is for Football fans to see NFL arrests and to see different categories of crimes that are commited by NFL Players.

 ![Alt Text](https://media.giphy.com/media/l0Exl9psRODcQgaIM/giphy.gif)